 Let's Just Howl @ The moon

-In 2020 this family friendly, safe, community driven event is celebrating our agricultural heritage and especially our dogs - inspired by our own local legend "Mick" and we are calling on all Families with Fidos, Kids and Canines, Highway Hounds or Locals with Lap Dogs alike to bring their perfect pooches to take part in some doggy fun.
+In 2020 the show didn't quite go to plan but in 2021 this family friendly, safe, community driven event is more determined that ever to celebrate our agricultural heritage and especially our dogs - inspired by our own local legend "Mick" and we are calling on all Families with Fidos, Kids and Canines, Highway Hounds or Locals with Lap Dogs alike to bring their perfect pooches to take part in some doggy fun.

 There will be fun events for even the most untrained pups, serious working dog demonstrations and the classic dog high jump returns to the Wandoan Show.